Most fares offered by Thalys and Eurostar are also available with the "Any Belgian Station" (ABS) formula - albeit for a small price supplement.

-If you're travelling on board Thalys, Eurostar, TGV®, TGV Lyria or overnight trains, you must reserve a seat on the train, but this is automatically included in your ticket free of charge.
+If you're travelling on board Thalys, Eurostar, TGV®, TGV Lyria, overnight trains or trains operated by Trenitalia (Frecciarossa, Frecciargento, Frecciabianca and Intercity), you must reserve a seat on the train, but this is automatically included in your ticket free of charge.

 If your booking is for an ICE or IC train operated by Deutsche Bahn, reserving a seat is optional.
 However, you are strongly advised to do so for long journeys.
 In 2nd class, a surcharge of €6 applies to each seat reserved.
 However, seat reservations are free of charge in 1st class if made when you purchase the ticket.
 Handy tip: on ICE trains, the illuminated signs above each seat indicate which places are free and which are occupied between the various stops.

 In Benelux countries and on regional trains in other countries, it is not possible to reserve a seat.
 On these trains, the ticket alone (without a seat reservation) is enough.
 This ticket is generally valid all day for travel on the date indicated on your ticket (except for any time restrictions applicable to specific offers or reduced fares).

 When reserving your seat online, your seat will generally be assigned automatically by your rail carrier's inventory system.
 However, the main trains we sell tickets for offer several options for choosing a seat.
 These options can vary from one rail company to another.

 If you book your Thalys, Eurostar or TGV® journey online, go to our site for some basic options for choosing your seat (window/aisle), Solo/Duo/Carré and so on), depending on the number of passengers and travel class.